Misconduct & Plagiarism

 The journal is strictly against any unethical act of copying or plagiarism in any form.
 Plagiarism is said to have occurred when large portions of a manuscript have been copied from existing previously published resources.
-All manuscripts submitted for publication to Management & Economics Research Journal are cross-checked for plagiarism using iThenticate (is a plagiarism detection service for the corporate market, from Turnitin, LLC).
+All manuscripts submitted for publication to Management & Economics Research Journal are checked for plagiarism using iThenticate (is a plagiarism detection service for the corporate market, from Turnitin, LLC).

 2.2.Types of Plagiarism policy

 The following types of plagiarism are considered by Management & Economics Research Journal:

 Previously published content without any changes to the text, idea and grammar is considered as full plagiarism.
 It involves presenting exact text from a source as one’s own.